-Customers were already enthusiastic online shoppers prior to lockdown, but retailers including John Lewis and Curry’s PC World chains reported a near doubling of online sales since the quarantine began.
+Customers were already enthusiastic online shoppers prior to the lockdown, but retailers including John Lewis and Curry’s PC World chains reported a near doubling of online sales since the quarantine began.

-Our very first recommendation is for businesses to implement dynamic route optimisation, if they haven’t already.
+Our very first recommendation is for businesses to implement dynamic route optimisation if they haven’t already.

 Many businesses work on a fixed route basis – which raises significant challenges and limitations for those dealing with business change or pivoting from B2B to D2C.

 Dynamic routes allow businesses to plan routes daily, weekly, monthly, or however frequently they require a dynamic schedule.
 Route optimisation systems use algorithms which produce efficient and reliable routes, fast.
 Taking into account traffic conditions and known roadworks, as well as vehicle capacities, live order volumes and delivery time windows.

 All of this supports businesses in avoiding any potential inefficiencies of fixed routes, reduces excess mileage, keeps customers happy and, as a result, cuts operational costs by up to 20%.

 52% of consumers report they feel greater loyalty to brands that communicate effectively.

 With so much uncertainty in business, and many brands turning to delivery for the first time, customers want to be reassured.